DavidSRoy/sociable/documentation/dev_docs.md

 If you get an error saying "no active projects", run the above commands with the flag --project sociable

+You can now use or try out the endpoints using the url provided after you run emulators:start

-Build if working with XCode:
+### How to build if working with XCode:

 ## How to Test